 The University believes a connection between the students and the Forest City community is an important part of "neighbor relations."
 Alcohol use can play a factor in these relations as we may have students at off-campus parties, in and around town, with students who have lessee and landlord relationships.
-Waldorf's goal is to continue positive relationships and perceptions between our students and the community as a whole.
+Waldorf's goal is to continue positive relationships and perceptions between our students and the community.
 Included in the neighbor relations efforts is the "Taste of Forest City" fair on campus featuring local FC businesses presenting a table at a fair.
 We also promote Chamber information, booklets and calendar of events that promote Forest City to new students to the community.
 One of our AODA committee members is on the Chamber Board.

 All students are a member of the YMCA a shared facility with the community of Forest City.
-In addition, we have added a component to the freshman seminar class that requires first-year students to attend Taste of Forest City which is a fair on campus of select a businesses in town.
-This experience familiarizes students with local businesses and proprietors along with educating them on what the business does and the relationship between the local business, community and University.
+In addition, we have added a component to the first-year seminar class that requires first-year students to attend Taste of Forest City which is a fair on campus of select a business in town.
+Students also in first-year student orientation are brought around on "field trips" to familiarize and identify local areas that will allow students to feel more connected to the community.
+This experience familiarizes students with local businesses and proprietors along with educating them on what the business does and the relationship between the local business, community, and University.